solo-io/gloo/docs/content/guides/traffic_management/extproc/about.md

 ### Disable a variant at the listener level

 To disable a specific extProc variant for a gateway listener while leaving other variants enabled globally, create an `HttpListenerOption` resource and disable the specific variant in the `options` section.

+For example, you might enable all three variants globally to log requests as they enter (`extProcEarly`) and exit (`extProcLate`) the filter chain for full observability.
+However, for a listener that handles high-throughput internal traffic where the extra processing stages add unnecessary latency, you can disable `extProcEarly` and `extProcLate` for that listener while keeping `extProc` active for authentication or header manipulation.

-The following example disables `extProcEarly` and `extProcLate` for the `gateway-proxy`, while leaving the `extProc` variant active.
+The following example disables `extProcEarly` and `extProcLate` for the HTTP listener on the `gateway-proxy`, while leaving the `extProc` variant active.

 ```yaml
 apiVersion: gateway.solo.io/v1